thayer11/pig_latin/readme.md

 # Words and Pig Latin

-I've created a `Word` class that is a wrapper for a string.
-Your job will be to implement a Ruby method `piglatinize` that returns the pig latin equivalent of the word. __Use TDD!__
+You're working through a marketing campaign for humor website and they're looking for a fun interactive feature on piglatinizing comments.
+Harry our friendly test dev has already working with the marketing agency to determine the appropriate rules and requirements and built RSpec files for us!

-Description of the rules from Wikipedia:
+Here's Wikipedia's description of the rules for more context:

 For words that begin with vowel sounds or silent letter, "way" is added at the end of the word.
 Examples are